 Confine a pregnant cat indoors, especially in the last two weeks of pregnancy.

 Provide a sturdy box or a laundry basket in which to give birth and raise her kittens for the first few weeks of their life.
 This should be in a quiet, draft-free room away from children, other pets and day to day hustle and bustle of the house.

 The room should not be too warm or too cold as kittens aren’t able to regulate their body temperature.
 The nesting box should be set up 2-3 weeks before her estimated date of delivery to allow her to get used to it.

 Your queen’s litter tray and food/water bowls should be placed close to the nesting box but not inside it.
 The box should be large enough for the queen to stand up and turn around in, as well as accommodate her kittens.
 A hole should be cut on one side, approximately nine inches from the ground so that the queen can jump in and out to visit her litter tray and eat or drink, but high enough that the kittens are unable to climb out.

 Line the box with a 1-inch layer of old newspaper and then place a blanket on top.
 After the queen has given birth, remove any soiled newspaper and blankets and replace them with clean.
 Bedding should be replaced every day or so.

 Don’t be surprised if your cat chooses to give birth elsewhere.
-Many pregnant cats have their thoughts on where they want to give birth, and it is not uncommon for a cat to choose a drawer or the back of a wardrobe.
+Most pregnant cats have their own preference for where they want to give birth, and it is not uncommon for a cat to choose a drawer or the back of a wardrobe.
 If this does occur, once she has given birth move the queen and her kittens to the nesting box you have provided unless you are happy for her to stay where she is!